wso2/docs-is/en/docs/compliance/general-data-protection-regulation.md

 #### About GDPR compliance

 The General Data Protection Regulation (GDPR) is a legal framework formalized by the European Union (EU) in 2016.
-This regulation comes into effect from 28, May 2018, and can affect any organization that processes Personally Identifiable Information (PII) of individuals who live in Europe.
+This regulation came into effect from 25, May 2018, and affects any organization that processes Personally Identifiable Information (PII) of individuals who live in Europe.
 Organizations that fail to demonstrate GDPR compliance are subjected to financial penalties.

 WSO2 Identity Server (WSO2 IS) is designed based on privacy best practices, and is fully compliant with GDPR.
 GDPR compliance in your IAM